cdapio/cdap/cdap-docs/admin-manual/source/hadoop-compatibility.rst

 *Hive* cluster configurations by adding those configurations to their class paths.

 **Note:** *Hive 0.12* is not supported for :ref:`secure cluster configurations <admin-security>`.

-To be moved:

-**Note:** ZooKeeper's ``maxClientCnxns`` must be raised from its default.
-We suggest setting it to zero (unlimited connections).
-As each YARN container launched by CDAP makes a connection to ZooKeeper, the number of connections required is a function of usage.